la2050/archive/_projects/2015/free-lots-angeles-transforming-vacant-lots-into-neighborhood-assets.md

     “pop-ups” on vacant lots and helps change City policy to allow for Angelenos to access city-owned vacant land in their neighborhoods, especially in places where there are not enough places to PLAY.
-  Please write a sample tweet to describe your submission.: >-
-    JOIN us & @LA2050 to activate #vacantlots all over LA! @CHC @LANLT @KDI
-    @TRUSTSLA @Esperanza @LURNetwork
-  LA is the best place to LEARN: '1'
-  LA is the best place to CREATE: '1'
-  LA is the best place to CONNECT: '1'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '1'
-  Where will you be working?
-East LA: '1'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '1' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '1' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: ''
-  How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' How did you hear about this challenge?: Word of mouth How do you plan to use these resources to make change?
-Mobilize for systems change: '1' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
-Implement and track policy: '1' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Play” metrics?
-Access to open space and park facilities: '1' How will your proposal improve the following “Play” metrics?
-Number of children enrolled in afterschool programs: '0' How will your proposal improve the following “Play” metrics?
-Per capita crime rates: '1' How will your proposal improve the following “Play” metrics?
-Percentage of residents that feel safe in their neighborhoods: '1'
-  How will your proposal improve the following “Play” metrics?
-Attendance at major league sporting events: '0' How will your proposal improve the following “Play” metrics?
-Residents within 1⁄4 mile of a park (Dream Metric): '1' How will your proposal improve the following “Play” metrics?
-Number of residents with easy access to a “vibrant” park (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number of parks with intergenerational play opportunities (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number (and quality) of informal spaces for play (Dream Metric): '1'
   Describe in greater detail how you will make LA the best place to play.: "LA is one of the most active cities in the world, but also home to thousands of vacant lots which are lost opportunities to promote healthy and safe PLAY in park-poor communities.
 These lots often attract trash and crime, and sometimes even negatively impact the vibrancy of the surrounding area.
 Free Lots Angeles (FLA) flips the script on vacant lots being a problem into a solution.
 By transforming vacant land into vibrant neighborhood destinations we’re assisting communities in creating long term realities for health and wellness.
 With a model that we’ve already piloted four times, community expertise, and strong relationships we’re confident that with your help we can make LA a better place to PLAY for everyone.\r\n\r\nTo accomplish this, FLA will organize pop-ups on vacant lots in low-income “play-deserts” of LA.
 These one-day events are the culmination of many hours of community organizing around a target vacant lot.
 Neighbors come together to identify vacant lots, discuss challenges, and with the help of designers, generate ideas to improve the lot.
 While these workshops are focused on producing a one-day event, data gathered creates a jumpstart to the  development of permanent, community-serving transformation.\r\n\r\nHowever, FLA won’t stop there.
 We know first hand that to make real impact on the lack of play for some neighborhoods, systems and policies need to be changed and we’ve got just the road map to get LA there.
 There are approximately 2300 vacant lots owned by the City of LA totalling the size of 4,550 football fields.
 That’s a lot of lost PLAY!
 This is an estimate that members of our coalition have painfully stitched together across many outdated and inaccessible sources.
 Needless to say, understanding the process for transforming a lot is sometimes even more difficult for residents.
 In response, FLA is developing an advocacy campaign to create new systems within the City to publicize city-owned vacant lots and create a simple process that can be used by everyone to get access to city-owned vacant land for the development of healthy places like parks, gardens, and mobility hubs.
 These tools will help Angelenos not only identify city-owned lots in their community, but also transform them.
 That means more play for everyone.\r\n\r\nAlong with your support, FLA’s dynamic coalition of six partners and it’s strong relationships with communities, Councilmembers, and the Mayor is primed to make big impact on PLAY. \r\n"
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)